lingtalfi/bashmanager/README.md

 We will start by a little bit of theory, just the basics so that you have a better understanding of the different concepts used by bash manager.

-Then you will get your hands dirty with two tutorials:
+Then you will get your hands dirty with three tutorials:

 - the famous [hello world tutorial](#user-content-hellotut)
+- the [flexible software tutorial] (https://github.com/lingtalfi/bashmanager/blob/master/the-flexible-software-tutorial.md), to understand the flexibility of a bash manager software
 - a [photoTouch tutorial](#user-content-phototut), for those who really want to master bash manager